CurryChen77/FREA/README.md

      shape: [1, 1, 512]

-For Carla Leaderboard agent (Expert or PlanT)
+For Carla Leader-board agent (Expert or PlanT)

 * **Ego state for PlanT and Expert**:
   1. ego position (x, y)